3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Method

 \subsection{Alternating Stylization with CLIP}

 Text2Mesh is a pioneering approach that exploits CLIP's image-level neural representation for holistic 3D stylization.
-It trains the NSF to maximize the cosine similarity between the rendered image of a 3D object and a style prompt within the CLIP's embedding space.
+It trains the neural fields and SG functions to maximize the cosine similarity between the rendered image of a 3D object and a style prompt within the CLIP's embedding space.
 Drawing inspiration from Text2Mesh, 3DStyleGLIP focuses on aligning visual regions in the rendered image of a 3D object with corresponding style phrases, thus facilitating part-tailored stylization.

 However, GLIP, despite its semantic richness learned from an extensive dataset of 3 million human-annotated and 24 million web-crawled image-text pairs, occasionally falls short in delivering satisfactory stylization results.
 We speculate that this limitation arises because GLIP's formulation prioritizes vision-language localization over comprehensive vision-language understanding.
 As the updated GLIPv2 model, which is expected to augment GLIP’s vision-language understanding capabilities, remains unreleased, we integrate a supplementary technique using CLIP's robust embedding features for stylization.